dcomtois/summarytools/README.md

 ##### descr() has a "transpose" option

-If your eyes/brain prefer seeing things the other way around, just set `transpose` to `TRUE`:
+If your eyes/brain prefer seeing things the other way around, just use "transpose=TRUE":

 ```r
 > descr(iris, transpose=TRUE)